guruevi/DCMAnonymize/README.md

 #### delete
 Delete the tag completely, this is the default action if the tag is defined but no action is specified
 #### clear
 Clear/Empty the tag.
-The tag exists but is blanked.
+The tag will still exist but will have no value.
 #### hash
 Hash the value (SHA256), optionally specify salt to salt with a specific string otherwise RandomSeed in the studies.json or the global variable RANDOM_UUID will be used (in order of preference).